ErikVerheul/kunagi2/README.md

     estimation) and team collaboration (including comments for every entity, a wiki and a discussion board).

-    Kunagi is aimed at, but not limited to, software projects.
+    Kunagi(2) is aimed at, but not limited to, software projects.
 The light nature of agile project management allows for use by both professionals and non-professionals, causing minimal overhead to the project.
-Therefore, it is also suitable for small projects done by virtual teams, i. e. teams that are scattered across the world.
+Therefore, it is also suitable for small projects done by virtual teams, i.e. teams that are scattered across the world.

-    Using Kunagi's web interface, it is possible to access project related data from anywhere.
+    Using Kunagi(2)'s web interface, it is possible to access project related data from anywhere.
 Despite being an online application, the powerful interface is built to keep up with the flexibility of desktop software, as it makes use of asynchronous technology employing the Google Web